 Which tested sofa felt best for lower-back comfort during long TV sessions?

-The Vitra Alcove held my posture most consistently.
-If you prefer a more upright, structured sit, the B&B Italia George Soft was close behind.
+The Vitra Alcove held my posture most consistently during longer viewing sessions.
+If you want something less enclosed but still supportive, the B&B Italia George Soft was the close second.

 Which option handled heat the best?

-The B&B Italia George Soft felt the most neutral on long sits; the Vitra Alcove ran warmer because the high panels hold heat.
+The B&B Italia George Soft stayed the most neutral on longer sits.
+The Vitra Alcove was the warmest because the high panels hold more heat around you.

 Which sofa is easiest to live with in a normal-size living room?

-The George Soft was the easiest to place and keep looking orderly without the footprint of the big sectional.
+George Soft was the easiest to place, move around, and keep visually tidy without the footprint of the big sectional.

 Which pick makes the most sense for frequent overnight guests?